 While it’s true that the vaccine has variable efficacy, it’s important to get the vaccine each year.
 The more people vaccinated, the less likely the flu will spread through a community.
 Take a look at this really cool representation of how herd immunity works.
 How it was developed is described on IFLS.

-Despite not working 100% of the time, the flu vaccine has been shown to lessen the severity of illness and decrease hospitalizations and deaths.
 Even if there’s not a perfect match, it can still help those who are vaccinated have a lesser illness.
-That’s worth something.

 2. I got the flu from the vaccine.